 Schweitzer Klassifikation

 1.Excited Delirium: A Myth or Reality.
 2.The Controversial Taser: History, Legal Standards, and Guidelines.
 3.Municipal Liability for Inappropriate Taser Use by Police Officers.
 4.Taser Use by Police: Individual Officer Liability.
-5.Taser Use on Pre-Trial Detainees.
+5.Taser Use on Pretrial Detainees.
 6.Taser Use by Correctional Officers.
-7.Taser's Place in the Use of Force Continuum.
+7.Taser's Place in the Use-of-Force Continuum.
 8.Excited Delirium, Prone Position, Hog-Tying, and Sudden Deaths.
 9.Taser Use and Prone Position involving Excited Delirium Subjects.
 10.Conclusion.